carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/README.md

 }
 ```

+> **⚠️ Warning**
+>While shadow parts selectors are available as an option, we strongly advise against using it.
+As this may cause components to not behave as expected.

 #### Advanced usage for IBM.com site owners

 There are some other key advanced usage patterns that are suitable for IBM.com